 - Check for injuries: If you can safely do so, check the driver and any other passengers for injuries.
 If there are any life-threatening injuries, call 911 right away.

 - Collect evidence: As a passenger, your most important role is as a witness to the accident.
-Which party holds blame in the accident will play a big role in the value of your case.
+Which party holds blame for the accident will play a big role in the value of your case.
 If possible, take pictures of the scene, including all vehicles and any property damage.
+Record your own notes of what occurred as soon as possible to help you remember later.

-- Contact Dolman Law Group and Sibley Dolman’s Clearwater Uber accident lawyers: Uber accidents involve a lot of complexities.
+- Contact Dolman Law Group’s Clearwater Uber accident lawyers: Uber accidents involve a lot of complexities.
 These cases are not easy to handle on your own.
 An experienced attorney can help you determine who holds financial responsibility for your injuries and help you develop your case.

 While Uber drivers are independent contractors, the company still has financial responsibility for its drivers and their passengers.
 As such, it may seem like a logical step to contact Uber to process your accident claim; however, this usually isn’t the best decision.